Emergency? Call 911. Non-Emergency? Call 801-743-7200

 Q: How are the VEBA funds invested?

-The VEBA Board of Trustees has contracted with Wells Fargo Bank Advisors which handles the investment of the VEBA funds under the direction of the UFA VEBA Board of Trustees.
+The VEBA Board of Trustees has contracted with Outcome Private Wealth which handles the investment of the VEBA funds under the direction of the UFA VEBA Board of Trustees.
 The VEBA Trustees determine the Investment Policy Statement.

 All funds/contributions are pooled together for investment purposes but are allocated as individual accounts for tracking and personal distributions.
 Any investment gains or losses in the plan are tracked at an individual account level.
 These gains or losses are posted quarterly and reflected on each beneficiary’s online statement.